 Does a focus on distinctiveness bring anything new to the debate?

 Ever since its days as a monopoly broadcaster, the BBC has committed to provide its audiences with ‘the best of everything’ (Reith, 1924).
 In 1954, this was reformulated as ‘the best available in every field’ by its then Director-General, emphasising that the Corporation was not making judgments of value about different types of programming but aiming to satisfy every taste with programming of the highest possible quality (Tracey, 1998: 74-5).
 This philosophy remains today, as is evident from the BBC’s own paper on distinctiveness: ‘every BBC programme … should aspire to be the best in that genre’ (BBC, 2016b: 4).
-Under the 2007 Charter, the BBC’s mission is set out in exhaustive detail through its six Public Purposes and numerous policies and guidelines and it operates under a very strict remit which governs every aspect of its behaviour as a public service broadcaster, with its performance monitored by the BBC Trust.
-Under its third Public Purpose (‘Stimulating creativity and cultural excellence’), for example, the BBC is already charged with ‘establishing a leading reputation for creative and innovative programming’ and here the BBC Trust asks that it: ‘should regularly include output that breaks new ground, develops fresh approaches, sets trends, and takes creative risks, from drama and comedy to entertainment and sport’ (BBC, 2016c).
+Under the 2017 Charter, the BBC’s mission is set out in exhaustive detail through five Public Purposes, which modify those to which it already worked under its previous Charter, as well as numerous policies and guidelines.
+So it operates under a very strict remit which governs every aspect of its behaviour as a public service broadcaster, with its performance now to be monitored externally by Ofcom too.
+The 2007 Charter already incorporated ‘Stimulating creativity and cultural excellence’ as a Public Purpose, which charged the BBC with ‘establishing a leading reputation for creative and innovative programming’ which ‘should regularly include output that breaks new ground, develops fresh approaches, sets trends, and takes creative risks, from drama and comedy to entertainment and sport’ (BBC, 2016c).

-So if the BBC is already required to meet most of the definitions of distinctiveness that we have discussed, and perceives it to conform with its existing philosophy of seeking to provide ‘the best’ across all genres to all audiences, it is difficult to understand why distinctiveness should now be a ‘central objective’ of the current Charter Review’, as the White Paper puts it (DCMS, 2016a: 27).
+So if the BBC is already required to meet most of the definitions of distinctiveness that we have discussed, and perceives it to conform with its existing philosophy of seeking to provide ‘the best’ across all genres to all audiences, it is difficult to understand why distinctiveness should have been a ‘central objective’ of the recent Charter Review’, as the White Paper put it (DCMS, 2016a: 27).
 Introducing it as such, however, contains some potential threats to the BBC and the public service broadcasting model.
-As we have seen, distinctiveness is best understood as an aspiration rather than as a benchmark against which the BBC must perform.
-The BBC’s performance against its new content requirements to be distinctive will now need to be measured and the proposed measures will be quantitative ones, however narrow and inappropriate they may be in capturing such a subjective concept.
+As we have seen, distinctiveness is best understood as an aspiration rather than as a benchmark against which a broadcaster must perform.
+The BBC’s performance against its new content requirements to be distinctive will now be measured and the proposed measures will be quantitative ones, however narrow and inappropriate they may be in capturing such a subjective concept.
 This raises the threat of distinctiveness being employed by critics of the publicly-funded, not-for-profit television model as a tool for condemning and limiting the impact of the BBC, especially when it develops programming which gains mass audience approval.
 This threat is compounded, as Ed Braman explains, by an increasing move globally towards the availability of quality content through subscription.
 As a result, the BBC’s not-for-profit, free-to-air model faces a growing need to emphasise its distinctiveness both by privileging ‘potentially costly, high profile shows that take on Netflix and Amazon’ and by delivering ‘what a rapidly developing market chooses not to; a “market failure” BBC offering residual areas of public service’ (Braman, 2016).
 Such is the BBC’s global significance as ‘the world’s leading public service broadcaster’ (DCMS, 2016a: 22), it seems unlikely that this new-found emphasis on ‘distinctiveness’ will go unnoticed in other nations where the model of public service television faces existential threats from competitors and governments who favour market solutions instead.

 Conclusion